 The kit, called “WunderBar” (German for wonderful) is designed specifically for app developers who do not have the necessary hardware experience to make apps for the IoT on a trial-and-error basis before going on sale on the market.

-WunderBar resembles an ordinary chocolate bar with one large WiFi enabled piece, which acts as the central hub for the six remaining smaller snap-off-able pieces.
+WunderBar resembles an ordinary chocolate bar with one large WiFi enabled piece, which acts as the central hub for the six remaining smaller snap-off-able pieces just like a modern IoT smart hub.
 From these six pieces, three provide sensors to help monitor temperature, proximity, light, color, humidity, and movement.
 A fourth piece helps you to control your home entertainment system via an infra-red transmitter.
 The sensors the last two pieces will be contained will be determined by means of an online vote during the campaign.
 The initial candidates in this vote include noise, air pressure, EMF (Electromotive Force), and moisture sensors.

 A Bit about the Features to Make Things Clearer